lyarenei/jellyfin-plugin-listenbrainz/doc/migration.md

 configuration file and migrates it to the new one.
 This task should automatically run on server start after installing the v3 version.

-If the migration is successful, `.migrated` (hidden file) is created in the plugin directory named.
+If the migration is successful, `.migrated` (hidden) file is created in the plugin directory.
 If you wish to run the migration again for some reason, delete this file and either restart the server or go to the scheduled tasks and run the migration task manually.